thitiphongD/7-solutions-test/README.md

 ### 1. Auto Delete Todo List

 The application features a Todo list with an automatic deletion feature that removes todos after a specified time period.
-This demonstrates state management, timers, and React component lifecycle handling.
+Users can view all items, or filter by categories (fruits and vegetables).

 ### 2. Create Data from API

-The application fetches and displays data from external APIs, showing how to integrate external data sources into a Next.js application.
-It includes handling loading states, errors, and displaying the fetched data in a user-friendly way.
+The application fetches and displays data from external APIs

+## Live Demo

+The application is deployed and available at: [https://7-solutions-test-five.vercel.app/](https://7-solutions-test-five.vercel.app/)

 ## Getting Started